akzize/e-commerce/README.md

 # ecommerce web site

-built using react vite and flask as backend and mongo atlas as database.
+built using react vite and flask as backend and mongoDB as database.

 ## how to run the project in your machine